Everything that you need to know about bringing a claim for breach of privacy

 For this reason, it is important that you verify first that the likelihood of success of any claim for breach of privacy is high enough and is likely to succeed.
 If you were to protect your privacy and if your case is going to be decided by the court, it is important that you take, from the outset, appropriate steps to have your privacy protected for the duration of your claim, and beyond.

 Breach of privacy might relate to information which is true or an embellishment of the truth, which is often a favourite activity of tabloid journalists who tend to create sensationalism.
 It is also seen to be used vindictively by competitors or envious peers or disgruntled lovers.
-However, breach of privacy could be relating to information that is untrue and it is not for you, as the victim to prove that the information is untrue.
+However, breach of privacy could be relating to information that is untrue and it is not for you as the victim to prove that the information is untrue.

-In other words, if someone publishes information which, say, relates to your sexuality, the fact that the information is false, makes little difference to whether the information is published in breach of your privacy.
+In other words, if someone publishes information which say, relates to your sexuality, the fact that the information is false, makes little difference to whether the information is published in breach of your privacy.
 The same rule applies to information relating to ones' family, health or habits.
 There is no need for you to admit or deny the truthfulness of the private information.

 You may be aware of a pending publication and want to ensure that nothing about you is published.
 We regularly engage with publishers to obtain their undertaking that they will not publish and will destroy and/or return your private information.
 If this fails, we liaise with them on agreed wording.
 Occasionally, we will have to apply swiftly to the Court to obtain an urgent injunction to prevent publication, which means we can stop the publication of any article that involves you, in any permutation.
 Many of our clients are in the public eye or are associated with people in the public eye and their right to a private life is as much theirs as it is ours.

-If your spouse, associate, boyfriend or girlfriend obtained private information about you by hacking to your computer or by looking at certain information in your computer, which is of private nature, and if they threatened to publish this information one day, you can take steps to stop them.
+If your spouse, associate, boyfriend or girlfriend obtained private information about you by hacking to your computer or by looking at certain information in your computer, which is of a private nature, and if they have threatened to publish this information one day, you can take steps to stop them.
 It is unfortunately common for disgruntled lovers to make threats to publish private images, videos or emails.
 In those cases, you will nearly always be better off confronting the issue even if you believe that this will cause them upset.
 The alternative is to allow yourself to be held to ransom, often to someone who is emotionally unstable.